DataNext27/TouchPortal_SteelSeriesGG/README.md

 # SteelSeries GG Plugin for Touch Portal
 This plugin allows you to control to control SteelSeries GG Sonar with Touch Portal<br>
 /!\ This plugin allows you to control Sonar and only Sonar for the moment!
+(Maybe Moments one day)

 - [SteelSeries GG Plugin for Touch Portal](#steelseries-gg-plugin-for-touch-portal)
   - [Installation](#installation)